-Python.20 Unused Variable [YZS]
+Python.21 Unused Variable [YZS]

-The applicability to language and guidance to language users sections of the Python.19 Dead Store [WXQ] writeup are applicable here.
+The applicability to language and guidance to language users sections of the Python.19 write-up are applicable here.

-Python.21 Identifier Name Reuse [YOW]
+Python.22 Identifier Name Reuse [YOW]

 Python has the concept of namespaces which are simply the places where names exist in memory.
 Namespaces are associated with functions, classes, and modules.
 When a name is created (i.e., when it is first assigned a value), it is associated (i.e., bound) to the namespace associated with the location where the assignment statement is made (e.g., in a function definition).
 The association of a variable to a specific namespace is elemental to how scoping is defined in Python.